frenck/spook/documentation/other_features.md

 :::{attention} Known limitations
 :class: dropdown

 - A condition that names entities is noticed the moment one of them changes.
-A template, time or sun condition names none that can be read off the config, so those are asked again every 30 seconds instead, which is the longest this can take to notice.
+That covers `state`, `numeric_state` and `zone` conditions, a `time` condition pointing at an `input_datetime`, and any `and`, `or` or `not` built out of those.
+A template condition names nothing that can be read off the config, and a plain time or sun condition has nothing to name, so those are asked again every 30 seconds.
+- Which means a condition that turns true and false again within those 30 seconds is missed entirely, not merely noticed late.
+If what you are watching flickers, trigger on the thing that flickers.
 - A condition that cannot be built at all disables that automation and says why in the log, rather than sitting there never firing.
   :::